lawrencewoodman/techtinkering.com/_posts/2012-06-26-embedding-an-sdl-surface-in-a-tk-window.markdown

 {% endhighlight %}

 ## A Small Demonstration
 I have created the [sdl_and_tk_demo](https://github.com/LawrenceWoodman/sdl_and_tk_demo) on github to demonstrate how to put this altogether.
 The README contains information on how to compile and run the demo.
+This demo was inspired by [Kent Mein](http://www-users.cs.umn.edu/~mein/)'s [SDL and Tk MDI demo](http://www.libsdl.org/projects/tcl-demo/).